krupali-patel/US-Presidential-Election-Analysis/README.md

 ## Solution
 (a) The final output map is the file - <b>ElectionResult2016.jpg</b> in Output folder.
 <p align="justify">
-(b) The following are the conclusions along justifications:
+(b) The following are the conclusions along with justifications:

   *	The map essentially shows state-by-state percentage vote share of President Donald Trump in 2016 US Presidential election.
   *	<p align="justify">The states are colored according majority of vote share in the election.
 If the state is colored in RED shades, that means Donald Trump has more than 50% vote share than Hillary Clinton for that state.
 It means he is leading in those states. </p>